microsoft/FluidExamples/teams-fluid-hello-world/README.md

 ### Create a `Util.ts`

 Create a new file and name it [Util.ts](./src/client/helloWorldTab/Util.ts) in `src/client/helloWorldTab`.
-This file will contain all the importation, initialization, and functions of Fluid depencies.
+This file will contain all the importation, initialization, and functions of Fluid dependencies.

 ```ts
 // Util.ts